 The Ghosts of New Orleans Tour

 After massively underestimating the amount of icing sugar on a fresh beignet, I arrived with a suitably ghostly white face and speckled black T-shirt for our tour.
 Our awesome guide Elaine introduced herself to the group.
-There must have been 20 tourists booked onto the Ghosts in New Orleans too.
-As this was the kid-friendly version there are one or two under 16s in the group.
-We had tried for one of the adult-only tours but being so close to Halloween, they were totally booked up.
+There must have been 20 tourists booked onto the Ghosts of New Orleans tour.
+As this was the kid-friendly version there were one or two under 16s in the group.
+We had tried for one of the adult-only tours, but being so close to Halloween, they were totally booked up.

 The ground rules were laid down, with a fair few jokes thrown in, and I could instantly tell that I was going to enjoy Elaine’s presentation style.